josephbeuysmum/Dertisch/README.md

 	Sommelier
 	// provides multi-language support for screen text
 	// (the sommelier is classically a text proxy)

+The built-in kitchen ingredients are very lightweight.
+For instance, `FoodDelivery` has a single `call(_:from:method:flagged:)` function that uses `URLSession.shared.dataTask(with:)`.
+Should you need more from your API service, you can simply create your own, say, `AlamofireSousChef` and put all the bells and whistles into it that you require.

 All kitchen classes in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
 For instance, this mean that two separate Head Chefs that both have an instance of `Images` injected have *the same instance* of `Images` injected, so any properties set on that instance by one Head Chef will be readable by the other, and vice versa.
 And the same goes for all subsequent injections of `Images` elsewhere.